dotzenith/kolorz.rs/README.md

 ### ❖ Information

-kolorz is a silly little library for printing colored text to the terminal
+kolorz is a silly little library for printing kolored text to the terminal

 ---